hdakei/rabbitmq-documents/policies.md

    - **Example**: Setting `federation-upstream` to `my-upstream-broker`.

 These policy settings allow for extensive customization and optimization of RabbitMQ's behavior, tailored to specific application requirements and environments.

+### RabbitMQ policy options for different queue types, including numeric value ranges where applicable:

+### For All Queue Types:
+1. **Max length**: Sets the maximum number of messages the queue can hold.
+If not specified, there is no limit.
+2. **Max length bytes**: Specifies the maximum total size of all messages in bytes that a queue can hold.
+3. **Overflow behavior**: Configures what happens when the queue reaches its max length or max length bytes.
+Options include `drop-head` (oldest messages are dropped), `reject-publish` (new messages are rejected), or `reject-publish-dlx` (messages are rejected and sent to a dead letter exchange).
+4. **Dead letter exchange**: Designates an exchange to which messages will be redirected if they are dead-lettered.
+5. **Dead letter routing key**: Specifies the routing key used when dead-lettered messages are published to the dead letter exchange.
+6. **Auto expire**: Sets the duration (in milliseconds) after which the queue will be deleted if it is not used.

+### For Classic Queues:
+1. **HA mode**: Controls the high availability settings, with modes like `all`, `exactly`, or `nodes`.
+2. **HA params**: Provides parameters for the selected HA mode, such as the number of nodes.
+3. **HA sync mode**: Determines whether the queue mirrors are synchronized automatically or manually.
+4. **Message TTL**: Defines the time-to-live for messages in milliseconds.
+5. **Lazy mode**: Moves messages to disk as soon as possible to reduce memory usage.
+6. **Master locator**: Sets the rule for selecting the master node in mirrored setups.

+### For Quorum Queues:
+1. **Max in-memory length**: Limits the number of messages stored in memory before moving to disk.
+2. **Max in-memory bytes**: Limits the total message size in memory in bytes.
+3. **Delivery limit**: Restricts the number of unacknowledged messages delivered to consumers.

+### For Stream Queues:
+1. **Max age**: Sets the maximum age of any message in the stream before it is automatically deleted.
+2. **Max segment size in bytes**: Specifies the maximum size of each segment file in the stream.

+### General Options for Exchanges:
+1. **Alternate exchange**: Specifies an alternate exchange where messages will be routed if they cannot be delivered to any queue.

+### For Federation:
+1. **Federation upstream set**: Configures a set of upstream brokers.
+2. **Federation upstream**: Specifies a single upstream broker.

+These options provide extensive control over how messages are handled in RabbitMQ, allowing configurations for performance optimizations, high availability, and more reliable message handling across different scenarios.
+For specific numeric ranges and more in-depth configuration details, you can refer directly to the RabbitMQ official documentation [here](https://www.rabbitmq.com).